Skip to main content

 Key Players in Glucose Regulation

-Two primary hormones, insulin and glucagon, act as the yin and yang of balance.
+Two primary hormones, insulin and glucagon, act as the yin and yang of blood sugar balance.
 Their coordinated action ensures that your body has a steady supply of energy, whether you have just eaten a meal or have been fasting for hours.
 Understanding their distinct roles is fundamental to comprehending metabolic health.

 Hormone Primary Function Trigger for Release Effect on Blood Glucose